top of page

 This stunning instrument, installed in 2003, boasts 4 manuals, 83 stops, 87 ranks, and over 4,900 pipes!
 The organ’s history includes earlier iterations by Austin Organ Co.
 (Opus 136, 1905 & Opus 598, 1914) and work by Aeolian-Skinner Organ Co.
 (Opus 1230, 1951).
 It once had an Echo Division installed in the church tower, though those pipes no longer speak.
 This rich history, combined with modern craftsmanship, makes this organ not only a beloved liturgical instrument but also a popular choice for concerts and recitals, drawing music lovers from across the region.

-I always work hard to bring you the best organ music content available.
+I always work hard to bring you the best organ video documentary content available.
 In 2025, we plan to travel to several cities and prepare a few small series that will run for several episodes.
 We also plan to work with Walker Technical again to get a more in-depth view of how they install their equipment.
 We have several big projects at work and can't wait to share them with you!
-See you all in 2025!

 bottom of page